vks/susanoo/README.md

 The development of this project is currently under development.

 ## Overview
-`susanoo` is a micro Web framework for Rust, focused on asynchronous handling and easy of use.
+`susanoo` is a micro Web framework for Rust, focused on asynchronous handling and ease of use.

 The design of this project is highly inspired by other Web frameworks, e.g. Iron, Nickel.